 Next StepsRequest an Appointment

 Vertigo is a feeling of spinning when a person is standing still.
-It can be caused by many different health problems.
+It can be caused by many different health issues.

 The inner ear and nerves sense the position of a person's head and body.
 Vertigo can happen when there are problems with these nerves and structures.
 It may also be due to problems in the brain, but this is not as common.